Environmentalists And Murder

 Rodrigo Tot, a Goldman winner and land rights activist from Guatemala, says one of his sons was killed because of his activism.

-These revelations are coming at a time when in the US, the EPA is being cut down to size, laws being passed which gives big companies the right to desecrate environment for profits, in the name of ‘economic development’, climate science being dismissed as ‘junk science’ and evidence of environmental desecration by industries being ignored.
+These revelations are coming at a time when in the US, the EPA is being cut down to size, and laws are being passed that give big companies the right to desecrate the environment for profits in the name of ‘economic development,’ climate science is being dismissed as ‘junk science’ and evidence of environmental desecration by industries being ignored.